 Some of these apps (such as mmguardian) will let you track your child’s location, monitor their text messages, and generally spy on their activities.
 Which one you use depends on your requirements.

 Of the above-mentioned apps I have used MMGardian and Qustodio.
-I have explicitly not mentioned any apps I have tested and which I found inadequate and not worth recommending.
+I have explicitly not mentioned any apps I have tested that I found inadequate and not worth recommending.
 I have left Qustodio on the list purely as a warning not to use it.

 Qustodio is one of the most well known and popular parental control apps, it is also one of the most insecure and useless apps I have tried.
 I do not recommend it.
 You can read my full review here.

-I currently use MMGuardian and life360 on my kids phones, and they fully understand why, and they do not moan too much.
+I currently use Google Family Link and life360 on my younger kids phones, and they fully understand why, and they do not moan too much.
 The only time they moan is when I lock their phones at bed time or when they have been naughty.

 Of all the apps I have tried thus far, mmguardian was the best of the bunch, although it is only available for Android.
 The GPS tracking however was not 100% reliable, so I had to use a separate solution for that.
 I am currently using Life360 for the gps tracking.